qo-proto/qh/docs/protocol-definition.md

   - POST requests: `Content-Type` recommended but optional (defaults to code 4 - octet-stream). `Content-Length` is calculated from the body.
   - Accept uses numeric codes: `text/html,application/json,text/plain` → `3,2,1`

+### 6.1 Header Compression

+Unlike HTTP/2 (HPACK) and HTTP/3 (QPACK), QH does not implement header compression schemes.
+This design decision is intentional.

+The main reason why QH doesn't use header compression is that the protocol is compact by design:

+- Headers use numeric IDs (`\x01`) instead of strings ("Accept")
+- Content types are single digits (`2` instead of "application/json")
+- Status codes use 6-bit encoding

+This binary-first approach trades maximum compression efficiency for simplicity, eliminating the overhead and complexity of dynamic compression tables (like HPACK/QPACK).

 ## 7. Transport

 QH is designed to be transported over **qotp**, a secure, reliable, stream-multiplexed protocol running on top of UDP.